Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Duality of Spinor Quintom Universes

-Here, $e$ is the determinant of the vierbein $e_{\mu}^{a}$ and V stands for any scalar function of $\psi$, $\bar\psi$ and possibly additional matter fields.
-We will assume that V only depends on the scalar bilinear $\bar\psi\psi$.
-For a gauge-transformed homogeneous and a space-independent spinor field, the equation of motion of spinor reads
+where, $e$ is the determinant of the vierbein $e_{\mu}^{a}$ and $V$ stands for any scalar function of $\psi$, $\bar\psi$ and possibly additional matter fields.
+We assume that $V$ only depends on the scalar bilinear $\bar\psi\psi$.
+For a gauge-transformed homogeneous and a space-independent spinor field, the equation of motion for spinor reads,

-where a dot denotes a time derivative while a prime denotes a derivative with respect to $\bar\psi\psi$, and H is Hubble parameter.
-To take a further derivative, we can obtain the solution of equation of motion:
+where a dot denotes a time derivative and a prime is a derivative with respect to $\bar\psi\psi$, while H is Hubble parameter.
+Taking a further derivative, we can obtain the solution of equation of motion:

-where $N$ is a positive time-independent constant and we define it as present value of $\bar\psi\psi$.
+where $N$ is a positive time-independent constant and we define it as the present value of $\bar\psi\psi$.
 From the expression of the energy-momentum tensor in Ref. \cite{Cai:2008gk} and the equation of motion for spinor, we get the energy density and the pressure of the spinor field:

-In this section we study the duality of the Quintom universe with spinor matter\footnote{We notice such a duality has been investigated in Ref. \cite{Chimento:2007fx}, however, in phantom cosmology.}.
-Firstly, with the Lagrangian given by Eq. (\ref{action}), we review the connection between Quintom-A and Quintom-B with the duality which has been studied by Ref. \cite{Cai:2006dm} with two fields consists of quintessence-like and phantom-like.
-Here, we give the new dualities between the two models.
-Furthermore, the duality of Quintom model will be extended to the Spinor Quintom twice crossing $-1$.